Middleton, Leeds: Economy

 After the closure of the largest employer in the area, Broom Pit, in 1968, a process of decline set in.
 Middleton is now primarily residential with areas of multiple deprivation and as a consequence, the Middleton Regeneration Board was set up to address concerns including reducing unemployment over a ten-year period.

 Facilities in the area include the St Georges Centre, a multi-use building that houses health services including a minor injuries unit and drop-in centre, a library, and a neighbourhood housing office.

 Middleton has two main shopping areas, at Middleton Park Circus and the Middleton District Shopping Centre.
-At Middleton Park Circus there is an Aldi supermarket (opened in Spring 2014 on the site of the former Middleton Arms pub), a Sainsburys Local supermarket, Boots chemist, a Post Office and several independent traders.
-Also in Spring 2014, Asda opened a supermarket next to the Middleton District Centre; this should provide over 300 jobs.
+At Middleton Park Circus there is an Aldi supermarket (opened in spring 2014 on the site of the former Middleton Arms pub), a Sainsburys Local supermarket, Boots chemist, a Post Office and several independent traders.
+Also in spring 2014, Asda opened a supermarket next to the Middleton District Centre, expected to provide over 300 jobs.
 The District Centre itself has several traders but had failed to develop.